domenix/ISArtwork-geeklet/README.md

 ============
 Geeklet for Spotify and iTunes player, shows track info and album artwork.<br/>
 Works with the <a href="http://projects.tynsoe.org/en/geektool/download.php">GeekTool</a> software on OS X.<br/>
-Showing album artwork works only with spotify at this time, <br/>on the albumart's place an iTunes logo will show up instead.
+Showing album artwork works only with Spotify at this time, <br/>on the albumart's place an iTunes logo will show up instead.

 Instructions
 ------------